How do I submit a film to the fesitval?

 - Films that have not been presented in any other competition or otherwise exhibited in any motion picture event, or on the Internet

 - Films that respect the aims of the festival as defined in Article 1 of the festival rules: "The spirit of the Festival de Cannes is one of friendship and universal cooperation.
 Its aim is to reveal and focus attention on works of quality in order to contribute to the progress of the motion picture arts and to encourage the development of the film industry throughout the world."

 - For short films, the running time must not exceed 15 minutes in total (including credits).

-In addition to these rules, films which are accepted into the festival must have a 35mm print or a DCP copy available, and must be subtitled in French or English, depending on the original language of the film.
-All print, conversion, and subtitling costs must be met by the film's producer (or appropriate representative).
+All films (features and shorts) which are accepted into the festival must have a 35mm print or a DCP available for the screening, and be subtitled in French and/or English (depending on the original language of the dialogue).
+The costs for producing the screening copies and subtitles must be met by the film's producer or appropriate representative.

 Submissions are normally open from January to March each year and can be made via the Festival's official web site.
 When it comes to feature films, the expense and complexity of screening in one of the official programs means that submissions are normally managed in conjunction with the film's sales agent and publicist.
 Occasionally, festival submissions may also be coordinated by a country’s national film commission or equivalent organisation.